tsweeney256/Anime-Stats/README.md

 # Anime Stats

 A multi-platform application to help keep track of all the shows you've watched and various individual and aggregate information about them.
+Supports importing your data from MAL.

 ## Download and Install
 ### Windows: